 8.1.1.4 Record keeping

 This is the process of concluding the enrolment of an entity.
-It is the record-keeping aspect of the enrolment component; a record is created of the enrolment transaction.
+In this component a record is created of the enrolment transaction.
 This record may include the information and documentation that was collected (and may be retained), the information about the verification process, the results of these steps, and other pertinent data.
 A decision is then rendered and recorded to accept, deny, or refer the enrolment for further examination or other follow up.

+8.2 Registration

+Registration is a process in which an entity requests and is assigned privileges to use a service or resource.
+The enrolment and registration functions may be combined or separate but enrolment is a pre-requisite to registration.

-2 Changes needed to other parts of 29115
+Changes needed to other parts of 29115

 Figure 8-1. (labelled 7.1) This must be changed to show registration and enrolment separately and the reference to registration in the enrolment box must be changed.